bearsunday/BEAR.QueryRepository/README.md

 **BEAR.QueryRepository** segregates reads and writes into two separate repository.

-**@QueryRepository** annotated class resource works as cache using `query-only-repository` on GET request.
-But updating cache entry is triggered by NOT TTL but non-GET request.

-Meta information will be add in the header just like HTTP cache.
+Transparent caching is enabled with **@Cacheable** annotated resource.
+When you create, update or delete the resource by non-`get` method, cache data is automatically created and stored in **query only repository**.
+Meta information will be add in the header just like HTTP cache as following.

  * Etag: 2296077071
  * Last-Modified: Mon, 29 Dec 2014 04:51:43 GMT

 ### Composer install